On the show, Cheyenne many times took various temporary law enforcement positions. Prior to becoming an actor, Clint Walker was a Deputy Sheriff.

 Many of the Indian characters on the show were played by white people, which was normal for most western television shows and movies of that era.

-The first original television series produced by a major Hollywood film studio, Warner Brothers (some of Walt Disney's Wonderful World of Color (1954), which had premiered the year before, did not consist of programming made exclusively for television).
+The first original television series produced by a major Hollywood film studio, Warner Brothers.
+(While Walt Disney's Wonderful World of Color (1954) had premiered the year before, it did not consist of programming made exclusively for television).

 Contrary to popular belief, Clint Walker did not take his shirt off in every episode.
 In fact, of the one hundred seven episodes in which Walker appeared, he only was seen bare-chested in twenty-five of them.
 The breakdown is as follows: in season one, six episodes; in season two, six episodes; in season three, seven episodes; in season four, four episodes; and in season six, two episodes.